 - A common complaint about modern day episodes of Sponge Bob Square Pants is the tendency to overhype regular episodes as huge specials.
 This trend started back during season 3 of the show, which is often considered to be during the show's golden age.
 Also, the show's oft-criticized descent into gross-out humor started as early as Season Two.
 Typically though it would be limited to one or two Cutaway Gags per episode, whereas more recent seasons feature whole episodes centered around SpongeBob getting a splinter or contracting a fungal infection.

 - The signs of the Avatar series focusing on teenage romance and Ship Tease at the expense of plot and character development could be seen all the way back in the original series as later seasons gave those subplots more focus in response to the creators realizing how large (and vocal) the shipping community was, but because the 3 season story arc had already been planned out there was only so much room for those scenes to be inserted and for the most part they didn't feel like they got in the way.
-Come Legend Of Korra, which had a brand new story arc built from scratch around older teen protagonists, and the creators put in far more romance and a Love Triangle from the very first episode to the point it became a Romantic Plot Tumor that made many fans dislike one of the central characters (Mako) and the rest of the plot, including the main antagonist and the social forces behind his movement, felt rushed and underutilized, and the ending of the first season wound up feeling like a Deus ex Machina that the protagonist had handed her to her rather than earning.
+Come The Legend of Korra, which had a brand new story arc built from scratch around older teen protagonists, and the creators put in far more romance and a Love Triangle from the very first episode to the point it became a Romantic Plot Tumor that made many fans dislike one of the central characters (Mako) and the rest of the plot, including the main antagonist and the social forces behind his movement, felt rushed and underutilized, and the ending of the first season wound up feeling like a Deus ex Machina that the protagonist had handed to her rather than earning.
 Later seasons tried to undo the damage by having Mako and Korra break up and fan consensus is that it wasn't until season 3 that the story began to truly feel more balanced.
 Another major factor is that unlike the first series, the first two seasons of Korra were written under the possibility that they could be the end of the story.
 Seasons 3 and 4 were made back to back and feature far more confidence in shoving the romantic material to the side.